Doctoral Degree Programs

 Qualifying Examination

 A qualifying examination will be administered by the student’s academic department and the results must be reported on the Form 4 by the department chair to the vice provost of graduate education.
 The candidate must be enrolled at the time of the examination.
-If the examination is administered during the intersession, then an examination-only fee is appropriate by enrolling in one credit hour of Oral Examination, 5040/6040.
+If the examination is administered during the intersession, the student must have been enrolled in the immediately preceding semester/session; or, prior to the examination date, they must enroll in one credit hour of Oral Examination, 5040/6040 (charged as an examination only fee).
 The results of this examination will allow the student’s advisory committee to assess the student’s level of preparation for the doctoral degree and will assist the committee in helping to plan the student’s plan of study (Form 5).
 The qualifying examination must be passed no later than the end of the fifth semester of enrollment in a doctoral program.
 Students who fail to comply with the deadline to submit the Form 4 will have a registration hold placed on their account by the office of graduate education.
 A student who fails the examination twice will no longer be eligible to receive a doctoral degree from that program.
 However, the student is eligible to pursue a graduate degree from any other graduate degree program willing to accept them.

 Plan of Study